omargelbaya1/personal/README.md

 # personal
-repo created to showcase projects
+repo created to showcase projects and engage with the engineering community